 The VA Funding Fee is a governmental fee applied to every VA purchase and refinance loan.
 This fee goes directly to the Department of Veterans Affairs to help cover losses and keep the loan guaranty program running for future generations of military homebuyers.

-The fee changes depending on several factors, including the type of VA loan, whether the borrower has used the VA loan benefit before and whether there's a down payment.
+The calculation of the VA Funding Fee depends on several factors, including the type of VA loan, whether the borrower has used the VA loan benefit before and whether there's a down payment.
 Borrowers with service-connected disabilities and select others might not have to pay it at all.

 Historically, regular military members pay slightly lower funding fees than Reservists and National Guard members.
-However, in 2020, fees for all military branches are equal due to the passing of the Blue Water Navy Vietnam Veterans Act.
+However, fees for all military branches are now equal due to the passing of the Blue Water Navy Vietnam Veterans Act of 2019.

-As you'll see in the table below, borrowers purchasing with a VA loan for the first time receive a lower VA funding fee than subsequent users.
+As you'll see in the VA funding fee table for 2021 below, borrowers purchasing with a VA loan for the first time receive a lower fee than subsequent users.
 Though not required, both first-time and subsequent purchasers can decrease the funding fee with a minimum 5% down payment.